 Doing the paper schedule with sticky notes has developed people so much.
 You can just see how much stronger people have become -- not just engineers, but designers, and analysts.
 They could all interact in the daily meetings to more clearly understand how their work affects the next person.
 On a previous project where I was lead engineer, everything had to go through me to get delegated.
 Now I'm noticing that the designer and the analyst will work directly together, looking at the model.
 It's taken out that wasteful step of having to go back through certain people to finish a task.
 That's been one of the biggest successes.

 I always remembered, [Lean Product and Process Development Coach] Eric Ethington saying that if you go to an obeya and you see the same handwriting on the entire wall, it's failing because it’s not being used by everyone.
 When you walk up to our wall, I'm very proud because there's really clean handwriting and really messy handwriting.
 You can just tell that the entire team is contributing.

 - Become one of the engineers and product developers with exclusive access to the latest ideas and how-to advice about using the breakthrough LPPD framework to design not only better products and services – but better futures for yourself, customers, and team members.
 Sign up for the free monthly LPPD newsletter by creating a secure profile on the registration page.
 (Customer information has never been shared or sold and never will be).

 Advance your career and your organization's transformation.
-Reserve your spot at the Virtual Lean Experience (VLX), a 10-week, in-depth course of study that begins September 14, 2020.
+Reserve your spot at the Virtual Lean Experience (VLX), an in-depth course of study that begins September 14, 2020.
 VLX, which features content from both our Lean Summit and Designing the Future Summit, offers everything that these annual in-person events would at a fraction of the cost of attending two conferences.
 Get details.